Toggle mobile menu visibility

 On the way into the town, you pass the site of Blubber House Creek where whale blubber and bones were processed and then past a Carmelite friary, known as Whitefriars and finish just before the Customs House - a distinctive Dutch style building considered a gem of Restoration architecture.

-Lynn Museum Housed in the Union Baptist Chapel (built 1859) on Market Street in King's Lynn, the museum tells the fascinating story of West Norfolk.
+Lynn Museum is housed in the Union Baptist Chapel (built 1859) on Market Street in King's Lynn.
+The museum tells the fascinating story of West Norfolk.
 Step back in time as you walk into a life size replica of Seahenge, a prehistoric monument exposed on the beach at nearby Holme-next-the-Sea in 1998.
 This astonishing Bronze Age timber circle is the museum's stunning centrepiece.

 Much of the museum's collections are displayed in fine Victorian mahogany display cases, which line the chapel walls.